Senegal charges 4 over doctored WhatsApp photo of president - Nigeria Today

 The arrests come as the country gears up for legislative elections on July 30, with the deadline for submitting candidates in the poll expiring earlier this week.

-The post Senegal charges 4 over doctored WhatsApp photo of president appeared first on The Independent Uganda:.
+The post Senegal charges 4 over doctored WhatsApp photo of president appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share